-Chronically ill patients with highly fragmented care cost almost double that of patients whose care was well coordinated, and were more likely to have preventable hospitalizations.
+Chronically ill patients with highly fragmented care cost almost double that of members whose care was well coordinated, and were more likely to have preventable hospitalizations.
 Under value-based care arrangements, care coordination is a team sport involving: providers, payers and members.
 All the players need a shared view of the data.

 As a health plan, your greatest asset is your provider network.
 The more they provide cost effective quality care to members, the better it is for everyone.
 The key is transparency in data sharing: Making it possible for providers to see how they are performing against value based contracts, giving them insight into a longitudinal view of the care record, and helping them to succeed.